 - Built-in unique MAC address and the configurable identification string

 - Remote data logging

 Looking for automation or want to control relays and GPIOs from your custom application?
 We’ve got that covered too.
-TELNET is a widely supported open protocol and it is easy to write a custom script or applicaton by using TELNET library provided by most programming platforms or even by using raw TCP/IP sockets.
+TELNET is a widely supported open protocol and it is easy to write a custom script or application by using the TELNET library provided by most programming platforms or even by using raw TCP/IP sockets.
 For example, connecting to 8 Channel Ethernet Relay Module and reading version information using Python 3.x can be accomplished in less than a dozen lines of code